^

 Teaching appointment at Ottersberg University of Arts in Social Work, Department of Fine Arts, since 2019

-Her often installation-based exhibitions weave together personal objects, film, photography, sound, and light art to create atmospheric situations that transform the space and fully engage the audience.
-These immersive settings are more than mere encounters with art—they open up as social playing fields in which perception, emotion, and interaction intertwine.
+Her often installation-based exhibitions interweave personal objects, film, photography, sound, and light art to create atmospheric situations that transform the space and fully engage the audience.
+These immersive settings are more than just places to encounter art - they unfold as social playgrounds in which perception, emotion, and interaction intertwine.

-Schulte's work is characterized by its openness and constant change.
+Schulte's work is characterised by its openness and constant change.
 No work remains in its original state.
-Between exhibitions, works are deliberately reworked, recombined, or supplemented; materials change, traces of time are integrated, and media are remixed.
+Between exhibitions, works are deliberately revised, recombined, or expanded; materials change, traces of time are incorporated, and media are newly interwoven.
 This creates a lively dynamic in which works appear differently in each new context.

-This change does not follow a fixed cycle, but occurs openly and situationally—even years after their creation, works can return in altered form.
+This transformation follows no fixed cycle but occurs openly and situationally - even years after their creation, works may reappear in altered form.
 The focus is not on making the process itself visible, but on the emergence of new states of being.
-Each presentation is a snapshot within a larger, ongoing arc of development: the work appears as if it had led a life of its own in the meantime, only to return to the public eye in a changed form.
+Each presentation is a snapshot within a broader, continuous arc of development: the work appears as though it has led a life of its own in the meantime, returning to the public sphere in a transformed state.

 ……………………